google-research/kubric/README.md

 videos with rich annotations such as instance segmentation masks, depth maps, and optical flow.

-NOTE: This project is pre-alpha work in progress and subject to extensive change.
+> :warning: This project is pre-alpha work in progress and subject to extensive change.
 Use at your own risk.

 ## Motivation
 We need better data for training and evaluating machine learning systems, especially in the context of unsupervised multi-object video understanding.